Lisa-Fink/HealthTipsAPI/README.md

 Content-Type: application/json

 {
+  "health_tip": [
-  "health_tip": "Consider taking a short walk to improve your mood."
+    "Consider taking a short walk to improve your mood.", "Use stress management and relaxation techniques."
+    ]
 }
 ```